FRSOURCE/cypress-plugin-visual-regression-diff/README.md

 cy.matchImage();
 ```

 `matchImage` command will do a screenshot and compare it with image from a previous run.
-In case of regression the test will fail and you'll get a "Compare images" button to see what's a root of a problem.
+In case of regression the test will fail and you'll get a "See comparison" button to see what's a root of a problem.

 ## Example